fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 I will share my data scrubbing journey with you.
 It took me 1 week to complete this part.
 It finally made sense to me why so many people use  same dataset to do the same task which is price prediction but receives completely different results.

+The hardest part for me figuring out where to start and what to do next.
+I finally came up with an order after so many trial and fail sessions.
 Here is the roadmap that I have used in data scrubbing and feature engineering before jumping in to modelling.

 ### Unnecessary colums